heavyai/heavyai-charting/README.md

 # Examples

-Visit our [examples page](https://heavyai.github.io/heavyai-charting/example/) for ideas of what can be created with HEAVY.AI Charting
+Visit our [examples page](https://heavyai.github.io/heavyai-charting/example/) for ideas of what can be created with HeavyAI Charting

 # Quick Start